-The outside dimensions of the 40 cooler is 25 and half inches long, 16 inches wide, and 15 and a half inches tall.
-This is fairly average for a rotomolded medium sized cooler.
+The outside dimensions of the 40 cooler are 25 and half inches long, 16 inches wide, and 15 and a half inches tall.
+This is fairly average for a rotomolded medium-sized cooler.
 Making it just as packable as any other cooler.

 Even though you have more variety in sizes, the model number does not resemble how many quarts the cooler holds.
 The Tundra 45 actually only holds 37 quarts of space.
 It may seem like you are getting extra space, but make sure you find out what the actual capacity of the cooler is.

 The Tundra 45, the most practical size, weighs in at 27 and a half pounds empty.
 Although this cooler is slightly heavier, the outside dimensions are about average.
 They are 26 inches long, 15 and a half inches wide, and 16 inches high.

 Side By Side

 While the Grizzly has a wider range of options with their smallest cooler being 15 quarts and their largest 400 quarts, Yeti has more overall options.
 Yeti has 4 more size options than Grizzly giving you the ability to be more specific in your choice of size.